online-course-info/week0-notes/README.md

-# Requirements of this course:
+# Requirements for this course:
 >**Have the Visual Studio Code IDE installed aka `vs code`**
 >**Have the following Visual Studio Code extensions:**